What makes the Saint Stephen’s curriculum unique?

 Can I afford tuition at Saint Stephen’s?

 Don’t let misconceptions about the affordability of private schools discourage your family from exploring Saint Stephen’s.
-We strive to maintain an appropriate tuition structure and offer different payment plans in order to provide flexibility and choice for families as they budget.
+We strive to maintain an appropriate tuition structure and offer different payment plans in order to provide flexibility.
 Various tuition assistance options are also provided and Saint Stephen’s annually makes approximately $1-million in need-based financial aid available to qualified students.
 Visit our admissions pages to learn more.